It’s been five years since Robeco launched its SDG Framework, and from one little acorn, a mighty oak has grown.

 Investors need good data for that.
 So, our analysts examine what a company does, how it does it, and whether it has been involved in any controversies.
 Once the data is known, a scoring system is used that ranges from -3 (a highly negative contribution) through zero (neutral) to +3 (highly positive), as seen in the illustration below.

-The Framework was originally designed in 2017 to find candidates for two SDG credits and equities funds launched in 2018.
+The Framework was originally designed in 2017 to find candidates for two SDG credits and equities strategies launched in 2018.
 Companies with positive scores could be considered for inclusion, and those with negative scores rejected.
 Beginning with just a handful of companies, in recent years the Framework has massively expanded its range.

 We used academic research on the linkages between sectors and SDGs; applied natural language processing (NLP) techniques to read companies’ business descriptions; and then fed in data from numerous sources.
 Combined, this allowed us to assign SDG scores to more than 15,000 companies – leading us to have near universal coverage of our universe.